Abdominal Pain in Illinois

 People often have difficulty describing abdominal pain.
 Sometimes abdominal pain can be described as pain in the lower abdomen, upper abdominal pain, upper stomach pain, generalized pain in the stomach, etc. Abdominal pain can present as any form of discomfort between the chest and the pelvis.
 It may seem vague and a struggle to define.
 Many times, pain in your abdomen can be something of a nonissue but it is imperative to listen to your body and the signs that it is sending you.
 There can be several possible conditions or contributing factors as to the root of your stomach pain.
 If you have had consistent off-and-on stomach troubles, it could be time to consult with a physician who can provide treatment for abdominal pain in Illinois.
 Call GI Alliance of Illinois to request a consultation with a gastroenterology specialist.
-At 22 locations across Illinois, we perform treatment for abdominal pain from Chicago, IL locations to Peoria, IL and Bloomington, IL.
+At 22 locations across Illinois, we perform treatment for abdominal pain from Chicago, IL locations to Peoria, IL and Normal, IL.

 What causes abdominal pain?

 Stomach or abdominal pain can be caused by several less serious situations.
 These frequently include:

 - Allergies to foods (such as lactose intolerance or gluten intolerance).
 Common food allergies include nuts, milk, fish, eggs, and shellfish.

 - A potential stomach virus: This could be a stomach flu or other virus.

 - Irritable bowel syndrome (IBS): Pain often occurs in the lower abdomen but can be in any portion of the abdomen.
 Pain may increase soon after eating.

 - Poisoning from food: A foodborne illness due to toxins in food from bacteria, viruses, and parasites.
 Symptoms include nausea, vomiting, and abdominal cramps.